w3c/wcag-act/act-rules-format.md

 </aside>

 <aside class=example>
-  <header>Example accessibility requirements mapping for a rule that tests if a focusable element has no keyboard trap via standard navigation maps to secondary requirement SC 2.1.2 No Keyboard Trap because non-standard navigation is not tested:</header>
+  <header>Example accessibility requirements mapping for a rule that tests if a focusable element has no keyboard trap via standard navigation.
+This rule maps to SC 2.1.2 No Keyboard Trap as a secondary requirment because the rule tests for a specific type of solution for the accessibility requirement:</header>
   <blockquote><ul>
     <li>
       [Success Criterion 2.1.2: No Keyboard Trap](https://www.w3.org/TR/WCAG21/#no-keyboard-trap)
       <ul>
         <li>**Secondary** to WCAG 2.0 and WCAG 2.1 level A and higher</li>
         <li>Outcome mapping:<ul>
-          <li>Any `failed` outcomes: further testing is needed; SC 2.1.2 permits use of non-standard navigation to exit a keyboard trap</li>
+          <li>Any `failed` outcomes: further testing is needed; other solutions (such as use of non-standard navigation to exit a keyboard trap) can be used to meet SC 2.1.2 </li>
-          <li>All `passed` outcomes: further testing is needed</li>
+          <li>All `passed` outcomes: satisfied or further testing is needed</li>
           <li>An `inapplicable` outcome: further testing is needed</li>
         </ul></li>
       </ul>